-In our society — where Tinder messages have replaced hand-written birthday cards and 3 am beers have replaced steak dinners — there is more sexual tension between males and females than ever before.
+In our society — where Tinder messages have replaced hand-written birthday cards and 3 a.m. beers have replaced steak dinners — the friend zone has become more murky than ever.

-With casual sex on the rise and the help of on-demand online dating, the question, “Can guys and girls be just friends?” is frequently asked.
+With casual hook-ups on the rise and the help of on-demand online dating, the question, “Can guys and girls be just friends?” is frequently asked.

 Dave Matthews answers this question on point: “A guy and a girl can be just friends, but at one point or another, they will fall for each other.

 Maybe temporarily, maybe at the wrong time, maybe too late, or maybe forever.”

 The short answer is yes, you can be just friends, but don’t expect smooth sailing.